 4. Money-back guarantee badges

-If you haven’t yet implemented a money-back guarantee policy for unsatisfied customers, you should definitely consider adding one—and showing it on your website with a trust badge.
-In most cases, the number of happy customers will exceed those who end up claiming the money-back guarantee offer by a considerable margin.
+If you haven’t yet implemented a money-back guarantee policy for unsatisfied customers, you should definitely consider adding one.
+Then show it on your website with a money-back guarantee badge.

 Here’s an example from BOOM By Cindy Joseph.
 They highlight their money-back guarantee badge on product pages.